Betel: Economics

 In Bangladesh, betel leaf farming yields vary by region and vine variety.
 In one region where betel leaf cultivation is the main source of income for farmers, a total of 2,825 hectares of land is dedicated to betel vine farming.
-The average production costs for these betel farms in Bangladesh are about Tk 300,000 per hectare ($4000 per hectare, $16 per decimal), and the farm owners can earn a profit of over Tk 100,000 per hectare ($1334 per hectare, $5.34 per decimal).
+The average production costs for these betel farms in Bangladesh are about Tk 300,000 per hectare ($4,000 per hectare, $16 per decimal).
+The farm owners can earn a profit of over Tk 100,000 per hectare ($1,334 per hectare, $5.34 per decimal).

-In India, a 2006 research reported betel vines being cultivated on about 55000 hectares of farmland, with an annual production worth of about IN Rs.
-9000 million ($200 million total, averaging $1455 per acre).
+In India, a 2006 research reported betel vines being cultivated on about 55,000 hectares of farmland, with an annual production worth of about IN Rs.
+9000 million ($200 million total, averaging $1,455 per acre).
 The betel farming industry, the report claims, supports about 400,000 – 500,000 agricultural families.

 A March 2011 report claims that betel farming is on a decline in India.
 While in ideal conditions some farms may gross annual incomes after expenses of over IN Rs.
 26,000 per 10 decimal farm ($5,780 per acre), a betel farm's income is highly erratic from year to year, due to varying rainfall patterns, temperature, and spoilage rates of 35% to 70% during transport over poor infrastructure.
-Simultaneously, the demand for betel leaves has been dropping in India due to acceptance of gutkha (chewing tobacco) by consumers over betel leaf-based ‘‘paan’’ preparation; the report cites betel leaf trading has dropped by 65% from 2000 to 2010 and created an oversupply.
+Simultaneously, the demand for betel leaves has been dropping in India due to acceptance of gutkha (chewing tobacco) by consumers over betel leaf-based ‘‘paan’’ preparation.
+The report cites betel leaf trading has dropped by 65% from 2000 to 2010 and created an oversupply.
 As a result, the report claims Indian farmers do not find betel farming lucrative anymore.